BroCorpLabs/react-dragdrop-ui/README.md

-# Getting Started with Create React App
+# React Drag and Drop UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Built package to use drag and drop hunks in React

 ## Available Scripts